 If you maintain your position at your slice he will eventually stop as far from you as possible.
 That will be at the opposite side of the RP.

 Then if you want him to go to the right, you move to the left and as soon as he starts off, move to the center.
-When you want to stop or change his direction do what you have to do to stop him from going completely around.
-That is how you change his direction when *YOU* want to.
+If you want him to go left move to the right.
+Pretty soon he will read your body language and move easier and more compliantly.
+When you want to stop him or change his direction start to move toward the spot where he was when you decided to change his direction.
+When he comes around and sees you he will turn around and go back where he came.
+When he does, go back to the center.
+That is how you control his movements when you *YOU* want to.

 One you have performed the bonder and he is beside you, pick up the problem foot.
 If he leaves send him around a couple times in each direction then allow him to come back and then pick it up again.
 After a couple times he should allow you to lift it at will.

 Same with the saddling.
 If he leaves with the saddle, forget he's wearing it and do the same thing you did with the foot.
 Send him out a couple times both ways and let him come back.
 In fact, *if* you wanted to, you could run him through the bonder while he's saddled, I often do.

 A very helpful exercise is to "act" like you're going to mount.
 Don't give him any predictable actions.
 Lift your foot to the stirrup, take it away.
 Get halfway up, get off.
 Get on, get off.
 Get on for a minute and just sit there get off.
 Vary what you do.
 Get him to the point where he has no idea what will happen next and he waits because he doesn't know what's next.
 Once he gets in the habit of waiting you can dispense with the variety and just get on.